Distance between various discretized fermion actions: Supplemental materials

-At the same time, the gauge action used by the CL$^{\rm stout}$+S$^{\rm tad}$ ensembles~\cite{Zhang:2021oja} is the tree level Symanzik gauge action without the $\mathrm{ln} u_0$ terms, \bal c_0=\beta',\ c_1=-\frac{\beta'}{20 u_0^2} ,\ c_2= 0. \eal Based on the information shown in Table~\ref{tab:gauge_coeff}, the similar Symanzik gauge actions used by the HI+S$^{(1)}$ and CL$^{\rm stout}$+S$^{\rm tad}$ ensembles with the same $c_0$ provides quite close lattice spacing, even though they use different sea fermion actions and different $c_{1,2}$.
+At the same time, the gauge action used by the CL$^{\rm stout}$+S$^{\rm tad}$ ensembles~\cite{Zhang:2021oja} is the tree level Symanzik gauge action without the $\mathrm{ln} u_0$ terms, \bal c_0=\beta',\ c_1=-\frac{\beta'}{20 u_0^2} ,\ c_2= 0. \eal Based on the information shown in Table~\ref{tab:gauge_coeff}, the similar Symanzik gauge actions used by the HI+S$^{(1)}$ and CL$^{\rm stout}$+S$^{\rm tad}$ ensembles with the same $c_0$ provide approximately equal lattice spacing, even though they use different sea fermion actions and different $c_{1,2}$.
 But the value of $u_0$ seems to be quite sensitive to those differences.